K05lowi/LibraryCarpentries/regex.md

 Make sure the parenthesis encaspulate the expression correctly

 2. A general exercise in looking for patterns in a string, that man later can use in the expressions.

+## Schesdule

+Skip Setup and description "Download files required for the lesson" when "This lesson does not require any special setup."